inspektor-gadget/inspektor-gadget/docs/guides/capabilities.md

 all other capabilites from the default list (see link above) since `nice` did not use them:

+The meaning of the columns is:

+* `CAP`: capability number.
+* `NAME`: capability name in a human friendly format.
+* `AUDIT`: whether the kernel should audit the security request or not.

 ```bash
 $ cat docs/examples/app-set-priority-locked-down.yaml
 apiVersion: apps/v1